jetbrains-academy/gateway-to-pandas/Pandas/First Steps for Data Preparation/Create and manipulate a DataFrame/task.md

 2  Charlie   35    Prague
 ```

-Keep in mind that using the `[]`-operator directly on the DataFrame is primarily for column selection and basic row slicing.
+Keep in mind that applying the `[]` operator directly on a DataFrame is primarily used for column selection and basic row slicing.
 For more advanced row selection or selecting both rows and columns simultaneously, you should use the `.loc[]` and `.iloc[]` functions provided by Pandas.

 ### Boolean indexing